 Halls of Fame

-Myrtle Beach is home to four different Halls of Fame, celebrating everyone from the founders of the area’s golf industry to distinguished shag dancers.
+Myrtle Beach is home to several different Halls of Fame, celebrating everyone from the founders of the area’s golf industry to distinguished shag dancers to professional football players.
 A trip to any one of these Halls is sure to give visitors a greater understanding of the people who helped make this area what it is today, as well as the history of this town.

 Myrtle Beach Golf Hall of Fame

 All of the big names in Myrtle Beach golf history are represented in this collection of stone plaques at Pine Lakes Country Club.
 Notable honorees include General James Hackler, Jr, inventor of the golf and hotel “package,” Carolyn Cudone, a ten-time USGA champion and founder of the Myrtle Beach Junior Golf Association, and W. Cecil Brandon Jr., the man who is revered as the architect behind Myrtle Beach’s success as a golfing destination.

 As one of this nation’s original colonies, South Carolina is rich with history.
 Located at the Myrtle Beach Convention Center, this Hall of Fame honors a long list of luminaries that made this state what it is today, including astronauts, novelists, historians, Civil Rights pioneers, world-famous musicians, politicians, decorated war generals, signers of The Declaration of Independence, world-renowned artists, a World Series MVP, judges, industrialists, and other important residents from the Palmetto State.
 Rocker-turned-country-star Darius Rucker is among the recent inductees.